For academics Protected PDFs

 NearWord uses macOS Screen Recording to read text in images, videos, games, and protected PDFs.

-Vocabulary and history are stored locally, and remain under your control.
+Lookup history and app settings are stored locally, and remain under your control.

 FAQ

-No. NearWord captures a single frame only when you trigger a lookup, processes it locally, and discards it immediately.
-Nothing is recorded or saved.
+No. NearWord captures a single frame only when you trigger a lookup.
+Core OCR runs locally, and nothing is recorded in the background.

 Yes.
 Core lookups — OCR and local dictionary — work entirely offline.
 AI-powered explanations require an internet connection.